kekatzmann/dsp/03-command_line.md

 > > pwd       - Reveals the current working directory.

-> > ">"       - Takes output from the command on the left and writes it into the file on the right.
+> > " > "       - Takes output from the command on the left and writes it into the file on the right.

-> > ">>"      - Takes output from command on left and appends it to file on right.
+> > " >> "      - Takes output from command on left and appends it to file on right.

-> > "|"       - Pipes output from one command (on left) and to use as input for another command (on right).
+> > " | "       - Pipes output from one command (on left) and to use as input for another command (on right).

-> > ls *      - Displays a list of all items in a directory, and the items in directories below.
-Only use for small directories.
-Asterik is used for 'wildcard matching'
+> > " * "    - Matches anything in a wildcard. ex: ls * (Displays a list of all items in a directory, and the items in directories below), rm * .txt (removes all files of the .txt format).